 The Medical Association’s Course on Prescribing of Controlled Drugs (ARE YOU REGISTERED?)

-Reversing the Opioid Epidemic in Alabama: A Health Care Professional’s Toolbox to Reverse the Opioid Epidemic (NEW)
+Reversing the Opioid Epidemic in Alabama: A Health Care Professional’s Toolbox to Reverse the Opioid Epidemic

 The Medical Association partnered with the American Medical Association to create this new clinical tool in the fight against prescription drug abuse.
 Download the toolbox.
+(REVISED)

 This guideline was released on March 15, 2016, and provides recommendations for primary care clinicians who are prescribing opioids for chronic pain outside of active cancer treatment, palliative care, and end-of-life care.
 The guideline addresses 1) when to initiate or continue opioids for chronic pain; 2) opioid selection, dosage, duration, follow-up, and discontinuation; and 3) assessing risk and addressing harms of opioid use.
 It is important that patients receive appropriate pain treatment with careful consideration of the benefits and risks of treatment options.
 This guideline is intended to improve communication between clinicians and patients about the risks and benefits of opioid therapy for chronic pain, improve the safety and effectiveness of pain treatment, and reduce the risks associated with long-term opioid therapy, including opioid use disorder, overdose, and death.
 Read the guideline online or download the document.

 Curious where your county stands in the breakdown per capita of prescription opioids?
 Click here.